 Roughly speaking, China can be divided into five climactic zones from south to north: tropical, subtropical, temperate, medium temperate and sub-arctic.

-Cities such as Shanghai in Eastern China are affected by ocean currents and monsoons, experiencing humid and rainy summers, and cold winters with light rain and occasional snow.
+Cities such as Shanghai in the east are affected by ocean currents and monsoons, experiencing humid and rainy summers, and cold winters with light rain and occasional snow.

 Central China is popular with tourists for its natural beauty and the ancient attractions in cities such as Wuhan.
 It has year-round precipitation, distinctive seasons and relatively warm temperatures throughout the year, with occasional light snow in winter, and summer monsoons.